github-education-resources/graduation/_data/RajivKumar/RajivKumar.md

+---
 name: Rajiv Kumar
 institution: JSS ACADEMY OF TECHNICAL EDUCATION NOIDA.
 profile_pic: profilepic.jpg
-quote: We aren't low-key, we're the class to be!(Classes of 2020)
+quote: I cannot believe how quickly time passes.Its impossible to sum up  my amazing college time in short.It was Wonderfull.It would have been more Wonderfull if we got a better farewell.(Classes of 2020)
 github_user: kumarrajiv08
+---